vinhloi/amazon-freertos/demos/renesas/readme.txt

   RX65N RSK + SDIO wifi SDK (with Murata Type 1FX) RX65N Envision Kit + SDIO wifi SDK (with Murata Type 1FX) RXxxN Envision Kit (Murata Type 1FX on board)

+  patternX: wifi module has TCP/IP and MCU has SSL/TLS, Amazon does NOT recommend this pattern!
+            This pattern needs RAM<64KB but only MCU SSL/TLS is running even if both MCU and wifi module have SSL/TLS as function.
+This is very compromised pattern.
+            Because Silex wifi module does not have a SSL/TLS client authentication scheme that Amazon Web Service requires. osi	protocol	implemented into
+  7	aws		Amazon FreeRTOS
+  7	mqtt		Amazon FreeRTOS
+  6	ssl/tls		Amazon FreeRTOS
+  5	socket		Amazon FreeRTOS
+  4	tcp		wifi module
+  3	ip		wifi module
+  2	ether		wifi module
+  1	phy		wifi module

+  RX65N Target Board + Cloud Option Board (with Silex SX-ULPGN)	<first step>
+  RX231 Target Board + Cloud Option Board (with Silex SX-ULPGN)	<first step> -> cannot be realized of lack of RAM RX130 Target Board + Cloud Option Board (with Silex SX-ULPGN)	<first step> -> cannot be realized of lack of RAM

 --------------------------------------------------------------------------
 Development Environment (tested or no matrix)
 --------------------------------------------------------------------------